Dobby233Liu/garfield.csv/CODE_OF_CONDUCT.md

 # Code of Conduct

 # Our Hope
-We as leaders hope our community is a free experience for everyone, regardless of whoever you are or however you think.
+We, the leaders, hope our community is a free experience for everyone, regardless of whoever you are or however you think.

 We act and interact in any way that make the community an actual community.